 Insurance Coverage Services

-G Johnson Law PLLC has significant experience in analyzing and litigating insurance coverage disputes under various coverage forms including commercial and personal auto, garage liability, trucking, transportation network company, commercial general liability, homeowners, professional liability and directors and officers policies.
-Mr. Johnson has prevailed in over 85% of substantive motions and briefing and arguing appeals to the Minnesota Court of Appeals, Minnesota Supreme Court, United States District Court and Eighth Circuit Court of Appeals.
+G Johnson Law PLLC has over twenty-five years of experience in analyzing and litigating insurance coverage disputes under various coverage forms including commercial and personal auto, garage liability, trucking, transportation network company, commercial general liability, homeowners, professional liability and directors and officers policies.
+Mr. Johnson has prevailed in over 85% of substantive motions and appeals to the Minnesota Court of Appeals, Minnesota Supreme Court, United States District Court and Eighth Circuit Court of Appeals.
 Reported decisions can be found on the “cases” page.

 G Johnson Law PLLC is unique in that it provides services to automobile dealerships that protect a dealership’s front-end sales and F&I compliance responsibilities as well as its back-end litigation and insurance coverage risks.